mindsphere/mindsphere-node-sdk-examples/README.md

 npm start
 ```
 ##### 4. Access the app.
-Navigate to 'http://localhost:3000' (You can use any browswer of your choice).
+1. Navigate to 'http://localhost:3000' (You can use any browswer of your choice).
-domain url
-You will be presented with comma separated list of avaiable routes.
-Service Name (for e.g. eventanalytics) will be mentioned before APIs for that servive.
+2. Domain URL in this case will be 'localhost:3000'.
 <p>
 <img src="https://github.com/mindsphere/mindsphere-node-sdk-examples/blob/master/images/AccessAPP.PNG" width="400">
 </p>